ns1/ns1-python/doc/index.rst

 Quick Start
 -----------

-You'll need an API Key.
+First, you'll need an API Key.
 To create one, login to `the portal <https://my.nsone.net/>`_ and click on the Account button in the top right.
 Select Settings & Users, then add a new API Key at the bottom.